 Plugins that allowed third party companies to access personal and private information from not only the accounts that installed those plugins, but also the friends of those who chose to install the apps as well.
 Turning a blind eye to the spread of misinformation to millions of users as long as the checks clear.
 Storing passwords of users in plain text files on servers for any employee to access for who knows how long.
 Possibly even contributing to genocide in 3rd world countries due to irresponsible practices all in the name of pushing the site as far as it can be pushed for ungodly amounts of money.

-Yeah, there are already so many reasons to jump that ship, and any Facebook user that hasn't already done so probably won't no matter what comes to light.
+Yeah, there are already so many reasons to jump that ship, and any Facebook user that hasn't already done so probably won't [jump ship] no matter what comes to light.
 And honestly, it baffles me that anyone still goes there; but to each their own I guess?

 So no, I am not trying to convince anyone of anything; I just want to vent my own frustrations based on my own personal experiences.
 So let's just dive right in, shall we?

 I've never really liked Facebook, just like I've never really liked any form of 'Social Media', but I always saw it as a necessary evil.
 Its massive user base has made it almost impossible to not be able to do at least some networking both personally and professionally.
 Keeping up with friends, for example, was never as easy as it was with Facebook, and the same could be said for advertising anything you have going on in your life (again, personally or professionally).
 But there was always something odd about the idea that a site for social networking and keeping up with 'friends' was created by a complete misanthrope.